nais/doc/docs/persistence/redis/reference/README.md

 | `REDIS_PORT_<RedisInstanceName>`     | The port for the Redis instance. <br/>Example:  `26483`                                                                                     |
 | `REDIS_USERNAME_<RedisInstanceName>` | The username to use when connecting.                                                                                                        |
 | `REDIS_PASSWORD_<RedisInstanceName>` | The password to use when connecting.                                                                                                        |

+## Advanced configuration

+For advanced configuration, we recommend [creating your Redis instances explicitly](../how-to/create-explicit.md), especially if you intend for multiple applications using the same Redis instance.

+We use Aivens operator, so the Redis resource is [documented in detail](https://aiven.github.io/aiven-operator/api-reference/redis.html) in the Aiven documentation.